zevv/xpeg/README.md

-More elaborate examples can be found in [examples_test.exs](/test/examples_test.exs), including a parser for arithmatic expressions and a full JSON parser.
+More elaborate examples can be found in [examples_test.exs](/test/examples_test.exs), including a parser for arithmetic expressions and a full JSON parser.

 ## Grammars